Ladoke Akintola University of Technology: Location

-The School Main campus is located at Ogbomoso North Local Government, Ogbomoso, Oyo State, Nigeria with geographical coordinate 8° 8' 0" North, 4° 16' 0" East.

-This is where most of the university's teaching and research are carried out, The Ogbomoso Campus also houses the central administration of the university.
+The School main campus is located at Ogbomoso North Local Government, Ogbomoso, Oyo State, Nigeria with geographical coordinate 8° 8' 0" North, 4° 16' 0" East.
+This is where most of the university's teaching and research is carried out, the Ogbomoso Campus also houses the central administration of the university.
 The Ogbomoso Campus has five faculties and the Post-graduate school where courses are taught in various fields of pure and applied science, medicine, agriculture, engineering and technology, environmental science.

-The College of Health Science campus is located at Osogbo, the capital of Osun State, Nigeria.
-The campus at Osogbo houses the 3-years clinical study for MBBS, Medical Laboratory Science and Nursing students (Pre-clinical years of study of these courses hold at the main campus in Ogbomoso).
-It is located at Isale Osun, Osogbo.
+The main campus first gate is located along the Old Ogbomosho-Ilorin road.